-Pursuing a personal injury claim for compensation following a car accident can be complicated, especially one involving a company vehicle.
 A company vehicle is any vehicle owned by a business and driven by an employee or other “agent” of the business.
 The vehicle could transport equipment or goods or be an employee’s assigned company car.
 Understandably, prospective clients come to us to find out, “What should I do if I was hit by a company vehicle?”

 If you suffered injuries due to another driver’s negligence, don’t hesitate to contact the Beliz Law Firm.
 We can help you determine the best course of legal action when a negligent driver in a company vehicle causes an accident.

-What To Do Immediately Following the Accident
+What To Do Immediately Following an Accident with a Company Car

 The steps you take immediately following an accident can impact your injury claim later.
 Here are some helpful things to remember following an accident with a company-owned vehicle in California.